uQr/cordova-docs/known-issues/known-issues-cordova5.md

 ##Apache Cordova 5.x.x General Issues
 ----------
-**Old versions of Cordova plugins due to Cordova plugin ID changes:** A significant change occurred with Cordova 5.0.0+ that also altered the IDs of many core Cordova plugins.
-The Visual Studio 2015 config.xml designer uses the old IDs (ex: org.apache.cordova.camera not cordova-plugin-camera) because Cordova 4.3.1 and below cannot access plugins using these new IDs and the default template uses 4.3.1.
+**config.xml Designer Does Not Show Updated Plugin IDs with Cordova 5.0.0+:** A significant change occurred with Cordova 5.0.0+ that also altered the IDs of many core Cordova plugins.
+The Visual Studio 2015 config.xml designer uses the old IDs (ex: org.apache.cordova.camera not cordova-plugin-camera) with Cordova 4.3.1 and below since this version of the Cordova < 5.0.0 do not support npm.

-To install updated plugins, follow [this proceedure to install a npm sourced plugin](../tips-and-workarounds/general/README.md#plugin-npm).

-*Note that these updated plugins were tested on Cordova 5.0.0 or later and therefore may or may not work on earlier versions of Cordova.* We advise against updating your plugins when using older versions of Cordova unless you are attempting to solve a specific problem.
+However, if you update your Cordova version to 5.0.0 or later the config.xml designer should automatically see the new IDs in the "Plugins" tab of the designer.
+If you do not see this behavior, update Tools for Apache Cordova since a small post-RTM update enabled this functionality.
+Some very early adopters may not see some of the improvments described in this document until after you update.
+You will get an update notification soon prompting you to update or you can click "Install Tools for Apache Cordova" from the Apache Cordova templates section when creating a new project.
+Be sure to remove plugins with the older IDs before updating via the "Installed" tab to avoid unexpected behaviors.

 ----------
 **Cannot access any network resources from Android app:** The Android platform contained within Cordova 5.0.0+ does not have a "whitelist" plugin installed by default and therefore blocks network access by default.
 There are now two whitelist plugins that can be installed: